Edgar-Saavedra/node_with_react_fullstack/README.md

 ### OAUTH FLOW:
   - A user signs up.
 They go through Oauth flow
-  - our server receives google info
+  - our server receives google info (we console log)
   - signs out
-  - we exchange code fro profile
+  - we exchange code for profile
   - we pick consistant piece of info form the profile.
 "Is this one piece of your profile identical to what you had earlier?"
   - Look at profile ...
     - we use the users id